-Vehicles over 8 years old from date of first registration will be subject to 6 monthly fitness inspections.
-This means that on grant or renewal of a licence, if the vehicle is aged more than 8 years old from the date of first registration, a condition will be applied to the licence requiring the authorities approved vehicle fitness test to be carried out and passed no later than 6 months after the grant of the licence.
+Vehicles over 8 years of age will be subject to 6 monthly fitness inspections.
+This means that on grant or renewal of a licence, if the vehicle is aged more than 8 years from the date of manufacture, a condition will be applied to the licence requiring the Council's approved vehicle fitness test to be carried out and passed no later than 6 months after the grant of the licence.

-For the avoidance of doubt, where the date of manufacture is unrecorded, the date of first registration (shown on the V5C Certificate) will be taken to be the date of first registration as long as the log book shows that the vehicle was declared new at first registration.
+For the avoidance of doubt, where the date of manufacture is unrecorded, the date of first registration (shown on the log book) will be taken to be the date of manufacture as long as the log book shows that the vehicle was declared new at first registration.